tigerfarm/arduino/Altair101/README.md

 Memory management is working.

 --------------------------------------------------------------------------------
-### Phase 2, Enter and Run Altair 8800 programs
+### Phase 2, Run Altair 8800 Programs on the Altair 101

 The next phase is to develop a Arduino Nano program to run Altair 8800 machine code.

 I used the Altair 8800 online simulator to enter and run jump loop program.
 + https://s2js.com/altair/sim.html

+Once the Altair 101 memory management works, I can develop the Arduino sketch to process Altair 8800 operational instructions.
-+ Once I reach this stage, I will run the program on my Altair 101.
-The result needs to be the same.
+Once I have enough instructions, I can run Altair 8800 programs on my Altair 101.
+The programs should run the same on the Altair 101, as on the Altair 8800 online simulator.

 Front panel components to implement,
 + One on/off/on momentary toggle to STOP and RUN programs.